knative/docs/install/Knative-with-AKS.md

    az group create --name $RESOURCE_GROUP --location $LOCATION
    ```

-### Create a service principal

-This creates an identity for Open Service Broker for Azure to use when provisioning
-resources on your account on behalf of Kubernetes.

-1. Create a service principal with RBAC enabled:
-    ```bash
-    az ad sp create-for-rbac --name knative -o table
-    ```

 ### Create a Kubernetes cluster using AKS

 Next we will create a managed Kubernetes cluster using AKS.
 To make sure the cluster is large enough to host all the Knative and Istio components, the recommended configuration for a cluster is: